 But which fats are bad?
 Of critical note, you should be wary of consuming synthetically-produced trans-fatty acids.
 There’s a large body of evidence suggesting these types of fats have substantial repercussions on heart function.

 Due to their unconventional chemical structure, trans-fatty acids are hard for the body to absorb appropriately; the result is that they have a propensity to build up in your capillaries.
 These trans-fats are typically abundant in foods like lard and hydrogenated vegetable oils.

 Inflammatory markers in the body turn ‘on’ and ‘off’ due to myriad factors.
-The idea that the ketogenic diet causes inflammation to increase is baseless; in fact, research indicates the contrary: high-carbohydrate diet plans are inherently pro-inflammatory (especially if they include excessive amounts of sugar).
+The idea that the ketogenic diet causes inflammation to increase is baseless.
+In fact, research indicates the contrary: high-carbohydrate diet plans are inherently pro-inflammatory (especially if they include excessive amounts of sugar).

 Furthermore, research indicates that ketone bodies play an important function in lowering inflammatory response by effectively inhibiting inflammasomes (a class of proteins).
-Also consider that bounties of clinical evidence show certain fats, especially omega-3s, are important for controlling inflammatory response.
+Also consider that bounties of clinical evidence show certain fats, especially omega-3s, are important for controlling the inflammatory response.

 This is why eating omega-3-rich foods like fish is great for the heart and battling inflammation.
 Furthermore, certain food oils are excellent for enhancing cardiac fitness.

 For instance, macadamia nut oil has the greatest concentration of monounsaturated fats in any food oil.
 Research indicates that diet plans rich with macadamia nut oil significantly reduce LDL (” bad”) cholesterol and support the heart by decreasing inflammation.

 In short, if you’re following the keto diet, you’re likely to notice less inflammation.

 Will the Keto Diet Increase Blood Pressure?